 Step 3.
 Go to Home and tap Settings then switch Offline on in the option of Playback to start enjoying music offline.

-- Convert Spotify music to six popular audio formats like MP3
+- Convert Spotify music to MP3, WAV, FLAC, and other audio formats

 Step 1 Select your running playlist from Spotify